-The Teaching & Learning Special Interest Group, in partnership with Pearson Prentice Hall and Michael Solomon, Greg Marshall and Elnora Stuart (authors of Marketing: Real People, Real Choices), conducts a competition to recognize innovative excellence in marketing education.
+The Teaching & Learning Special Interest Group, in partnership with Marketplace Simulations, conducts an annual competition to recognize innovative excellence in marketing education.
 This competition provides a forum for outstanding educators to share their classroom innovations with colleagues from around the world.

-Innovative Excellence, as a judgment criteria, refers to the novelty, quality and demonstrated impact of a pedagogical innovation that advances the discipline of marketing education by overcoming challenges in current or traditional approaches to course delivery.
+Innovative excellence refers to the novelty, quality and demonstrated impact of a pedagogical innovation that advances the discipline of marketing education by overcoming challenges in current or traditional approaches to course delivery.

 The competition is open to any full-time marketing educator who is also a member of the American Marketing Association.
-Submissions will be reviewed and evaluated by a panel of five AMA judges, and the three finalists will present their innovations at a Special Awards Session at the Winter Marketing Educator’s Conference in San Diego.
-Following the presentations, the winner and two runners-up will be announced by the Teaching & Learning SIG Chairs.
+Submissions will be reviewed and evaluated by a panel of judges, and the three finalists will present their innovations at a Special Awards Session at the Winter Marketing Educator’s Conference in Nashville.
+Following the presentations, the winner and two runners-up will be announced by the award sponsors and the leadership of the Teaching & Learning SIG.

-The winner of the Innovative Excellence in Marketing Education Award will receive a plaque and a $1000 award from Pearson Prentice Hall, and the two runners-up will each receive an award of $250.
+The winner of the Innovation in Marketing Education Award will receive a plaque and a $1000 award from Marketplace Simulations, and the two runners-up will each receive an award of $250.